smyyyyy2025/c-cpp-lua-ruby-perl-python-php-polyquine/README.md

 # Perl
 perl polyquine.c | diff - polyquine.c
 ```
 > Note: No output means the quine is correct.
+The -Wno-write-strings flag suppresses the C++ warning about assigning a string constant to char*.